valsan-azerty-boi/mod-barberchair/README.md

 4.  **Faction Change**: Give a faction change at character selection screen
 5.  **Name Change**: Give a renaming at character selection screen

+This module is already localized for: English, German, Spanish and French

+Next, I should introduce a pricing feature to not give all of this services for zero gold.

 ---

 ### How to install